awsdocs/amazon-ec2-user-guide/doc_source/ec2-resource-limits.md

 ## Viewing your current limits<a name="view-limits"></a>

-Use the **EC2 Limits** page in the Amazon EC2 console to view the current limits for resources provided by Amazon EC2 and Amazon VPC, on a per\-Region basis\.
+Use the **Limits** page in the Amazon EC2 console to view the current limits for resources provided by Amazon EC2 and Amazon VPC, on a per\-Region basis\.

 **To view your current limits**